Vancouver Fire Department (Washington): Fire and EMS Response

-"Apparatus" refers to an unstaffed vehicle, such as an engine, truck, or squad apparatus.
+"Apparatus"-Apparatus normally refers to an unstaffed vehicle, such as an engine, truck, or squad apparatus.

-"Company" normally refers to an apparatus combined with the team of firefighters assigned to it.
-Therefore, "Engine 2" represents the engine and its assigned Captain and firefighters based at Fire Station 2.
+"Company"-Company normally normally refers to an apparatus combined with the team of firefighters assigned to it.
+Therefore, "Engine 2" represents the engine Company and its assigned Captain and firefighters based at Fire Station 2.
 Even if the apparatus is a different machine- a temporary reserve or "spare" engine, the company will still be dispatched and will respond as "Engine 2."
 Reserve apparatus accommodate changeable placards, kept at each station, that properly display company designators for this reason.

-Alarm levels: Each incident type has a specific number of resources assigned to it in the 911 dispatch system.
+Alarm levels: Each incident type has a specific number of pre-determined resources assigned to it in the 911 dispatch system.
 Most EMS incidents require just the closest engine, squad, or truck company.
-But an incident at which CPR is in progress would get the two closest companies.
+But for an incident at which CPR is in progress, the two closest companies would be dispatched.
 A room-and-contents house fire is normally assigned three engines, one truck, one squad, and two BCs.
 If the size and complexity of the incident is determined to exceed what was originally reported, the IC may request that CRESA 911 upgrade the incident to a 2-alarm fire.
 The resulting "second alarm" dispatch will send essentially another set of companies mirroring the first (initial) alarm, in this case, 3 more engines and another truck.
 A large commercial building gets more companies initially, and a second alarm at the same address would get a commensurately larger set of additional companies.

+Active Incidents on PULSE POINT: The Pulse Point CPR app's CAD viewer feature can be used to see active and recent fire and EMS incidents in Vancouver and all of Clark County.
+It monitors CRESA's CAD system, but is not an emergency alert tool for anything other than CPR incidents in public places.
+Vancouver companies are numbered from 1-19.
+The designators are as follows for all of Clark County: E-engine; T-truck; SQ-squad; BC- battalion chief; HR- heavy rescue; M-paramedic ambulance; B-brush; WT- water tender; TRN-training captain; TRT-tech rescue; HM- Haz Mat; FM-fire marshal/investigator; C- chief; 19Ax- County FM/fire investigator.